 The recipient of an SRA is considered to be an employee of the university for the period of appointment.
-In consequence, the recipient’s W-2 will show his or her income and withholding tax for the period of the appointment.
-If the recipient elects not to return to the university, he or she is considered to be in breach of his/her contract with the university with the result that the repayment is considered a “penalty payment.”
-It is the recipient’s responsibility to inform the IRS of his or her situation and to negotiate with them any adjustments in reported income and withholding.
+In consequence, the recipient’s W-2 will show their income and withholding tax for the period of the appointment.
+If the recipient elects not to return to the university, they are considered to be in breach of their contract with the university with the result that the repayment is considered a “penalty payment.”
+It is the recipient’s responsibility to inform the IRS of their situation and negotiate any adjustments in reported income and withholding.

 Summer Research Assignments are salary awards paid on a monthly basis by Payroll Services.
 Checks are issued on the first working day of the following month.
 For example, if you elect to have your award paid over June and July, your June paycheck will be issued on July 1 and your July paycheck will be issued on Aug.
 1. These awards are subject to all of the deductions that apply to teaching salary payments.